TheArjunAgarwal/sem3-notes/agth.typ

 We can implement $(3)$ as:
 - *First Price Auction* Winner pays their bid
-- *Second Price Auctio* Winner pays the next highest bid
+- *Second Price Auction* Winner pays the next highest bid

 #solution(title:"Reasoning About Auctions")[
   The following is taken from Pollak's notes on Game Theory.